meshcloud/meshcloud-docs/docs/meshstack.cloudfoundry.index.md

 ![Cloud Foundry Architecture](assets/cf-architecture.svg)

+## CloudFoundry Versions

+In general all CloudFoundry versions that provide the V2 API for the following endpoints are supported:

+* /v2/organizations
+* /v2/quota_definitions
+* /v2/space_quota_definitions
+* /v2/spaces
+* /v2/users
+* /v2/apps
+* /v2/private_domains
+* /v2/domains

+Integration with the following Cloud Foundry API Versions are additionally tested successfully:

+* 2.155.0
+* 2.181.0

 ## Cloud Foundry Access Workflow

 The full workflow to access the Cloud Foundry platform is as follows: